CSCI-3010-CUBoulder/ClassResources/README.md

-CSCI 3010: Programming Project Workshop: Object-Oriented Programming -- Fall 2021
+CSCI 3010: Programming Project Workshop: Object-Oriented Programming
 =====================

 See the [Canvas website](https://canvas.colorado.edu/courses/75527) for the syllabus, assignments, and in-class activities materials.